-Jay Rothman is a vice president in ESPN’s production department and the lead producer of ESPN’s Monday Night Football and the popular SportsCenter Special: Gruden’s QB Camp series.
-He also produced the network’s annual NFL Draft telecast for almost two decades and still continues to provide oversight of ESPN’s presentation of the event.
+Jay Rothman is a vice president in ESPN’s production department and lead producer of ESPN’s Monday Night Football and the popular Gruden’s QB Camp series.
+He joined ESPN full-time in January 2001.

 Rothman, who continued to produce ESPN events while at ABC Sports, has produced a variety of top sporting events: NFL Draft (1995-2011), X Games (1995-99) and the 1994 FIFA World Cup, plus numerous college basketball and football telecasts.
-He oversaw production of ESPN’s Arena Football League game telecasts in 2007 and 2008, and also produced ESPN’s coverage of the MLB Expansion Draft (1992), the ACC Basketball Tournament (1992-93), NCAA College World Series (1989-91) and more.
+He oversaw production of ESPN’s Arena Football League game telecasts in 2007 and 2008 and also produced ESPN’s coverage of the MLB Expansion Draft (1992), the ACC Basketball Tournament (1992-93), NCAA College World Series (1989-91) and more.

 Rothman originally joined ESPN as an associate producer in November 1987.
 In 1990, he was promoted to studio producer, a position he held for one year before moving to the remote production department.
-From 1984 to 1987, Rothman was a graphics coordinator for CBS Sports, NBC Sports andTurner Broadcasting.
+From 1984 to 1987, Rothman was a graphics coordinator for CBS Sports, NBC Sports and Turner Broadcasting.

 A native of Mt.
-Kisco, NY, Rothman received a bachelor of science in journalism from the Universityof Colorado in 1984.
+Kisco, NY, Rothman received a bachelor of science in journalism from the University of Colorado in 1984.